 You know your technology is superior to the industry Goliath.
 The challenge is that your potential customers don’t.
 They’re comfortable with what they have.
 They don’t crave a better experience.
 They might not know a better product exists.
 Even if they’ve heard of your technology, simply knowing your company exists is not enough to change their behavior.
 Customers need to be able to compare and contrast your tech with the status quo.
 They need incentives to change their behavior and assurances that their risk will be rewarded.

-The Brand Strategy phase is designed to articulate how your tech is superior, demonstrate why your potential customers should care and inspire them to take action.
+The Brand Development phase is designed to articulate how your tech is superior, demonstrate why your potential customers should care and inspire them to take action.
 At this stage, brand positioning and messaging is developed based on your buyer personas and customer journey map.

 Brand positioning: Know your place in the space

 Here we’ll define who you are as a brand, who you’re not, where you’re going and how you’ll get there.
 Your brand positioning gets to the essence of who you are.
 It articulates the inherent value of your offerings and explains how you differ from your competition.

 Brand messaging: Say it, show it, prove it